-- whether it is necessary; - the situation of the individual and their household are they shielding, does anyone have symptoms of COVID-19 etc. The Government advises that visits should only be made to a household which is isolating because one or more family members has symptoms or where an individual has been advised to shield if this is "to remedy a direct risk to the safety of the household"; - your own situation whether you are clinically extremely vulnerable or have someone clinically extremely vulnerable in your household;
+- whether it is necessary; - the situation of the individual and their household are they shielding, does anyone have symptoms of COVID-19 etc. The Government advises that visits should only be made to a household which is isolating because one or more family members has symptoms or where an individual has been advised to shield if this is "to remedy a direct risk to the safety of the household"; - your own situation whether you are clinically extremely vulnerable or have someone clinically extremely vulnerable in your household; current government

-• whether there are other ways that you could offer pastoral care without a face-toface visit.
+- guidance states that Clinically extremely vulnerable individuals are advised not to attend work during the national lockdown. - whether there are other ways that you could offer pastoral care without a face-toface visit.